Billybeast2003/SQL_project/readme.md

 # SQL Project Overview:
 ## This project involves creating a database for managing student courses.
 The database will have tables for students, courses, enrollments, and instructors.
-Students will learn and practice SQL queries covering various topics such as selection, filtering, aggregation, joins, and subqueries.

 ## Basic Queries
 ### Selecting all the students.